Tricks for Treating

 Fruit sugars like pumpkin guts are pH- and time-sensitive.
 Just like an apple slice will turn brown if left out, the fruit will cause a spot to develop on your clothes if allowed to sit over time.

-These tips can help remove even the scariest Halloween stains:
+These tricks for treating Halloween stains can help remove even the scariest blights:

 - Remove any excess pumpkin guts by running cold water on the stained area.